Official Global Travel Advisories

 Animals and Illness

 Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, birds, and bats.
-Certain infections found in some areas in West Africa, like avian influenza and rabies, can be shared between humans and animals.
+Certain infections found in some areas in West Africa, like avian influenza, ebola, and rabies, can be shared between humans and animals.

 HIV (Human Immunodeficiency Virus) is a virus that attacks and impairs the immune system, resulting in a chronic, progressive illness known as AIDS (Acquired Immunodeficiency Syndrome).